 It’s also a good idea to see your coworkers in person from time to time, regardless of whether your job requires it or not.
 Even in this digital day and age, the value of face-to-face personal contact remains unchanged.
 If there are any other telecommuters working for your company, develop relationships with them to avoid feeling that you don’t have a tribe of your own.

-Modern communication and collaboration tools such as Skype, Slack, Jira, Github, GitLab, G-Suite, Zoom, or Asana are your allies, but make sure to play with their notification settings so they don’t become your enemies.
+Modern communication and collaboration tools such as Skype, Slack, a VoIP system, Jira, Github, GitLab, G-Suite, Zoom, or Asana are your allies, but make sure to play with their notification settings so they don’t become your enemies.

 4. Curb your social media addiction when working remotely